Brown Dog Tick Rhipicephalus sanguineus

 Brown dog ticks are a worldwide pest and live throughout the United States.
 Their preferred hosts in the US are dogs, and you can find these ticks inside kennels, yards, small animal hospitals, and other spaces where dogs are present.

 Brown Dog Tick Habitat

 In the Northeast, these tick are found almost exclusively indoors and in dog kennels.
 When found indoors, these ticks can often be located along baseboards, under window and door moldings, in spaces between walls or wallpaper, and in furniture.

-Brown dog ticks are primarily known to carry and spread diseases only affecting canines, but they have more recently been shown to carry and transmit at least one disease that impacts human health.
+Brown dog ticks are mostly known to carry and spread diseases affecting canines, but they have more recently been shown to carry and transmit at least one disease that impacts human health.
 Follow the links below to learn more.

 Biology and Feeding Habits